jacktoncelli/sudoku/README.md

 Since there is only one number that hasn't appeared in the row, column, and box of X, the solution _must_ be 2.

-#### Row-column elimination
+### Row-column elimination

 For a number that does not yet appear in a box, there are between 1-9 possible positions where it can be placed in that box.
 However, if it can only be placed in one row or one column, then that means that in the boxes around it, that number cannot be placed in the same row or column.
 Furthermore, if the number is already placed in adjacent boxes, then it cannot be placed in the same row or column as in the other boxes.
 That is why I call this method row-column elimination, because it eliminates a row where a given number can be placed from the possible positions.
-While standard logic focuses on what a square could be, row-column elimination finds where the numbers must be, knowing that it has to appear in every box.
+While standard logic focuses on what a given square could be, row-column elimination finds where the numbers must be, knowing that it has to appear in every box.

 Below is an example illustrating how this technique works: (a 0 represents an empty square)